Environmental Studies

 L82 EnSt 390 Independent Study

-Independent study for undergraduates, supervised by a faculty member.
+Independent study for undergraduates, to be supervised by a faculty member.
 Prerequisite: permission of instructor.

 Credit variable, maximum 6 units.